Cherreads

 "For Natsuki's gift," Thessa recalled, nodding slowly.

-"That shard answers only when two souls are tethered.
-If it's been mute—then I understand."
+The Queen's exhale folded the room.
+Her eyes softened.
+"Rumours are that shard answers only when two souls are tethered.
+If she hasn't contacted you, then I understand."

 She stamped a red-wax emblem onto a parchment and handed it to a hovering attendant.